aplteam/Cider/docs/Cider-User-Guide.md

 If not empty this must be an expression that would call a function within the project.
 It must be defined relative to `projectSpace`.

-The expression will be executed when everything else is done.
+The expression will be executed after a project was opened.

 ###### info_url

 If not empty this is expected to be a URL pointing to, say, a GitHub project.
+For information only.

 ###### make